Having a baby comes with a ton of responsibilities.

 One glance at the pacifier makes a whole difference with the safety of your baby.
 Mothers need to be mindful of what they’re doing to ensure the safety of their children.

 #1 Can My Baby Sleep with a Pacifier?

 Yes, your baby will still be able to sleep with a pacifier on.
 It’s the same with how babies naturally fall asleep during breastfeeding or bottle feeding.

 However, whenever you allow your baby to sleep with a pacifier on, MAKE SURE it has ventilation holes.
-It minimizes the risk of them suffocating and develops the risk of sudden infant death syndrome.
+It minimizes the risk of them suffocating and reduces the risk of sudden infant death syndrome.

 #2 My Son is Breastfeeding.
 Can He Use a Pacifier?

-If you’re breastfeeding your child, letting them use a pacifier won’t be a problem.
+If you’re breastfeeding your child, letting them use a pacifier won’t be a problem!

 Although this topic is subject to a lot of debate, you can nevertheless allow your breastfeeding child to use a pacifier later.

 Some believe that using a pacifier can cause nipple confusion in babies.
 But with the observance of the right practice steps, you can introduce the idea of letting your child use a pacifier in the future.